How Does Music Help With Stress? Science-Backed Insights

 Bedtime Calm

-During your skincare or teeth-brushing routine, listen to soft, lyric-free music for five minutes before bed.
 "Clair de Lune" or Max Richter's "On the Nature of Daylight" are good examples.
 Studies show that slow-tempo music (50-60 BPM) matches resting heart rates, slows down breathing, and gets the body ready for sleep.
 This is especially helpful for insomnia that happens during menopause.

 Use a scent cue, like lavender lotion or chamomile tea, with this to make a signal that relaxes all your senses.
 Your brain will learn to connect this mix with sleepiness, which will help you fall asleep even when you're having hormonal night sweats.
 To make the effect stronger, keep the lights low and the volume low.
+Pairing soothing scents with gentle calming music techniques creates a powerful sensory signal that tells your brain it’s safe to unwind and rest.

 Beyond Just Listening